By Dr. Cole, FUE Hair Transplant Pioneer

 donor count

-Hair loss donor count 1 square cm box
+Hair loss donor count 1 square cm box.

 A thought began to brew in my mind last June at the ESHRS meeting in Brussels.
-Jean Devroye, MD introduced this thought to me.
+Jean Devroye, MD, introduced this thought to me.
 He noted that density studies done to date involved very irregular patterns.
-He suggested that his silicone sheets along with his regular patterns offered a solution to create a regular density.
+He suggested that his silicone sheets, along with his regular patterns, offered a solution to create a regular density.
 I agreed that some sort of standardization was needed.

 The Ideal Yield

 Recent studies suggest that the ideal yield at 10 months is with a density of 20 grafts per square centimeter.
 The yield at 20 grafts per square centimeter is greater than 90%.
-This is an ideal yield since typically 9 to 10% of all hairs on the scalp are in a resting phase.
+This is an ideal yield since, typically, 9 to 10% of all hairs on the scalp are in a resting phase.
 Yields begin to drop as densities exceed 20 grafts per square centimeter.
-At 30 grafts per square centimeter, they drop to 73% and this low yield continues at 40 grafts per square centimeter.
+At 30 grafts per square centimeter, they drop to 73%, and this low yield continues at 40 grafts per square centimeter.
 This is alarming.
 These studies, however, raise some other very real concerns.

 Imagine that you draw a 1 cm sq. box.
 Suppose you do your best to create a density of 10, 20, 30, 40, etc per sq cm.
 As the density increases the probability that isolated areas will have a higher density than other areas increases.
 How might isolated areas of increased density affect data?
 Well, I don’t think you need to venture far beyond the recent Korean study in Derm Surg. or the preceding three studies by Mayer, Keene, and Beehner.
-Perhaps, however, the results of these studies are skewed by the probabilities that isolated densities exceed the study parameters, while other areas within the same square cm. are far less.
+Perhaps, however, the results of these studies are skewed by the probabilities that isolated densities exceed the study parameters while other areas within the same square cm. are far less.

 My concern has been that a cumulative threshold of trauma triggers some sort of inflammatory response that impairs hair graft survival.
 Isolated areas of higher density might indeed be the source of such a cascade threshold of pathological sequelae.
-In other words, you might get great growth at 30 grafts per sq. cm, but potential pathological effects at 40 or 50 per sq. cm.
-This supposition is supported to some degree by Beehner who showed that in at least one instance higher densities produce ideal yields in some individuals.
-Might it be that if the yield at 40 grafts per sq cm is higher provided that the overall density is consistent?
+In other words, you might get great growth at 30 grafts per sq. cm but potential pathological effects at 40 or 50 per sq. cm.
+This supposition is supported to some degree by Beehner, who showed that in at least one instance, higher densities produce ideal yields in some individuals.
+Might it be that if the yield at 40 grafts per sq cm is higher, provided that the overall density is consistent?

 Musings on Hair Density and Follicular Harvesting

 Considering the many ways of counting follicular units or hairs is important when we discuss hair transplantation surgery.
 When a patient comes in for an evaluation for hair transplant surgery, the first thing we do is examine the donor area and write down what the follicular density in that area is, which can also be defined as the number of follicular units per unit area, which is usually about a square centimeter.
-The hair density, which is a number of hairs per square centimeter, is also highlighted.
+The hair density, which is the number of hairs per square centimeter, is also highlighted.

 Look at the picture below and try to count the number of Follicular Units (FU’s).
 However, be sure that you count only the groups where the base of the scalp can be seen, where the hair is emerging from the scalp.
-You may have got 28 groups, and therefore it’s not too tough, is it?
+You may have got 28 groups, and therefore, it’s not too tough, is it?

 Fig 1